ryantd42/NY-Legislative-Git/2023/S6438A-2023/bill.md

   ___________

- Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Codes  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the civil practice law and rules, in relation to the distribution of proceeds from forfeited property; and to repeal  para- graph (h) of subdivision 2 of section 1349 of such law relating there- to

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph (h) of subdivision 2 of section 1349 of the civil practice law and rules is REPEALED and a new paragraph (h) is  added  to read as follows:
-  (H) ALL MONEYS REMAINING AFTER DISTRIBUTIONS  PURSUANT  TO  PARAGRAPHS (A)  THROUGH  (G)  OF THIS SUBDIVISION SHALL BE DEPOSITED TO THE GENERAL FUND OF THE STATE WHERE THE CLAIMING AGENT IS AN AGENCY OF THE STATE  OR THE  POLITICAL  SUBDIVISION  OR  PUBLIC  AUTHORITY OF WHICH THE CLAIMING AGENT IS A PART.
+  (H)  ALL  MONEYS  REMAINING AFTER DISTRIBUTIONS PURSUANT TO PARAGRAPHS (A) THROUGH (G) OF THIS SUBDIVISION SHALL BE DISTRIBUTED AS FOLLOWS:
+  (I) IN ALL JURISDICTIONS IN THE STATE OUTSIDE OF THE CITY OF NEW YORK, SUCH MONEYS SHALL BE DEPOSITED TO THE GENERAL FUND OF  THE  STATE  WHERE THE  CLAIMING  AGENT IS AN AGENCY OF THE STATE OR THE POLITICAL SUBDIVI- SION OR PUBLIC AUTHORITY OF WHICH THE CLAIMING AGENT IS A PART.
+  (II) IN THE CITY OF NEW YORK, SUCH MONEYS SHALL BE DEPOSITED TO ONE OR MORE FUNDS OR ACCOUNTS  OF  THE  METROPOLITAN  TRANSPORTATION  AUTHORITY ESTABLISHED PURSUANT TO SECTION TWELVE HUNDRED SIXTY-THREE OF THE PUBLIC AUTHORITIES LAW, AS DETERMINED BY THE GOVERNING BOARD OF SUCH AUTHORITY.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10919-01-3
+  LBD10919-02-3